Bo Hopkins

 William Mauldin "Bo" Hopkins (February 2, 1938 – May 28, 2022) was an American actor.
-He was known for playing supporting roles in several major studio films from 1969 to 1979, especially for his breakout role in the ensemble cast of George Lucas's American Graffiti.
-His credits span several films and TV appearances.
+He was known for playing supporting roles in several major studio films from 1969 to 1979, especially for his breakout role in the ensemble cast of George Lucas' American Graffiti.
+His credits span numerous films and TV appearances.

 Early life

 William Hopkins was born in Greenville, South Carolina on February 2, 1938.
 At the age of nine months, he was adopted by a couple who were unable to conceive.
 Growing up, he was called "Billy."
 His adoptive father worked in a mill in Taylors, South Carolina.
 When his father was 39, he died of a heart attack on the porch of the family's home.
 Billy and his mother witnessed his death.
 Unable to remain in their house, a month later the two of them moved to a new residence in nearby Ware Shoals, where his grandfather and uncles worked in another mill.
 His mother eventually remarried a man whose last name was Davis.
 Hopkins did not get along with his new stepfather; the two got into numerous arguments, some serious.
 After running away from home a few times, he was sent to live with his grandparents, and while there he learned that he had been adopted because his adoptive mother could not bear children.
 At age 12, he met his birth mother who lived with his half-sisters and a half-brother in Lockhart, another small mill town in South Carolina.

 Billy led a troubled life as a youngster, with numerous instances of truancy, minor crimes, and a stay in a reform school.
 He dropped out of school just before his 17th birthday and joined the U.S. Army, where he was assigned to the 101st Airborne Division.
 He was based at Fort Jackson, Fort Gordon, and Fort Pope, before being shipped off to Korea, where he served for nine months.